 About Stephen Murphy-Shigematsu

 Dr. Murphy-Shigematsu has been a teacher and counselor for children and adults in schools and universities in Japan and the United States, from day care to medical school.
 His work balances traditional wisdom and modern science in designing mindful, gentle, and compassionate educational practices and spaces.
 He uses storytelling, both written and oral, to enhance whole-person learning and mindful citizenship.

-He conducts similar programs for youth, families, schools, and organizations in Japan and the U.S. His work blends Eastern and Western ways of knowing, doing, and being in designing mindful, gentle, and compassionate, educational practices and spaces.
-He gives talks, seminars, and workshops internationally at conferences, events, and for schools and organizations.
+He conducts similar programs for youth, families, schools, and organizations in the U.S. and Japan.
+His work blends Eastern and Western ways of knowing, doing, and being in designing mindful, gentle, and compassionate, educational practices and spaces.
+Talks, seminars, and workshops are given internationally at conferences, events, and for schools and organizations.